 Membership in International Organizations

-Seychelles and the United States belong to several of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
+Seychelles and the United States belong to several of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Health Organization.
 Seychelles is a full-fledged member of the World Trade Organization.

-The U.S. Ambassador to Seychelles is resident in Mauritius; other principal embassy officials are listed in the Department’s Key Officers List. [*Mauritius’ listing also represents Seychelles.
-There is currently no listing on the Key Officers List for Seychelles.]
-Embassy officers travel frequently to Seychelles ensuring we have a very visible presence.
+The U.S. does not have a full-time diplomatic presence in Seychelles.
+The U.S. Ambassador to Seychelles is resident in Mauritius; principal embassy officials are listed in the Department’s Key Officers List under Mauritius.
+Embassy Port Louis officers travel frequently to Seychelles ensuring we have a robust part-time presence.